Global Warming - Facts - An Overview

 This is a worry because while the planet can cope with changes in temperature which are known to have happened over periods of tens and hundreds of thousands of years in the past and certainly over millions of years, we don't know how it will cope with relatively rapid changes in temperature.

-The current rate of change is much, much faster than any changes have ever before as far as we are aware and this is a real problem as while animals and plants can adapt to slow changes by migration for instance, a rapid change will inevitably lead to large extinctions of many species.
-The human population of the earth is also dependent on a stable climate for established agriculture and also cities, millions if not billions of people stand to suffer from the consequences of global warming mainly the most vulnerable people in the undeveloped nations (ref).
+The current rate of change is much faster than at any other time in the last 1,300 years as far as we are aware and this is a real problem as while animals and plants can adapt to slow changes by migration for instance, a rapid change will inevitably lead to large extinctions of many species.
+The human population of the earth is also dependent on a stable climate for established agriculture and also cities, millions if not billions of people stand to suffer from the consequences of global warming mainly the most vulnerable people in the undeveloped nations.

-Climate changes in the past over Geological time periods (millions and tens of millions of years) have been very drastic.
+Climate changes in the past over Geological time periods (hundreds of thousands of years upwards) have been very drastic.
 During cold periods, much of the planet, even thousands of miles from both poles have been ice-covered by huge glaciers.
 During warm periods, the same regions may have been sub-tropical or even tropical.
 Accompanying this have been large changes in sea-level so that some areas of land have either become flooded completely or left high and dry.

 There are two questions about Global Warming that the world has at the moment and neither of them has a clear answer, there is much scientific debate and an awful lot of political argument too.